Like A Fish in Water

 Which is one of the reasons that they were so distraught when they realized that Jesus was about to leave.
 His time on earth was ending, and the disciples felt like they were being orphaned.
 And so Jesus made them a promise.
 Yes, I am leaving, but the Father will give you another Advocate, to be with you for ever.

 We know this second Advocate as the Holy Spirit.
 The one who is with us forever, across time, across space.
 The word Jesus uses for the Spirit is the Greek word Paraclete, which literally means the one who comes alongside.
 We translate Paraclete in various ways, as Comforter, Encourager, Companion, Helper, but most often as Advocate.

 But the direction I really want to go with this image of the Spirit-Advocate this morning is this.
-I want to think of the Paraclete as advocating for God, for the God in whom we live and move and have our being, the God that we struggle to see and know despite that intimacy and closeness.
+I want to think of the Paraclete as advocating not for us but for God, for the God in whom we live and move and have our being, the God that we struggle to see and know despite that intimacy and closeness.

 “I think it really pisses God off, when you walk by the color purple in a field and you don’t even notice.”

 Maybe one of the ways that the Spirit comes alongside us and advocates for God is by whispering, “Hey, did you see that purple?”

 Because if God really is the one in whom we live and move and have our being, then it seems that one of our biggest tasks in life is to become aware of and attentive to this fundamental reality.
 The Paraclete is the Spirit of truth, the one who comes alongside us to help us see the truth, the one who whispers, who inspires, who pokes and prods us to see and to know the one in whom we live.